Avatar

 About Me

-I am originally from Denver, Colorado, but spent most of my life growing up in Eastern Iowa.
+I was born in Denver and grew up in Eastern Iowa.
 I completed my undergraduate degree in physics with minors in astronomy and computer science at Iowa State University in 2019.
 Currently I am a Ph.D. student at the Institute for Astronomy at University of Hawai’i at Mānoa.
+I earned my M.S. in astronomy in 2021.
+I am currently finishing my Ph.D. project (Winter 24 - Spring 25) and am actively seeking post-doctoral opportunities in high-contrast instrumentation and protoplanetary disk imaging.

 Research Interests

-Outside of research, I enjoy drumming, hiking, camping, playing video games, and photography.
-You can see a selection of some of my favorite photos in my portfolio.
-I’ve even been featured in NASA’s Astronomy Photo of the Day (APOD) for this star trails photo at the Very Large Array (VLA).
+Outside of research, I enjoy cooking, baking, photography, astrophotography, climbing, hiking, biking, and drumming.
+You can see a selection of my favorite photos in my portfolio, which, unfortunately, has not been updated in recent years.
+I’ve been featured in NASA’s Astronomy Photo of the Day (APOD) for this star trails photo I took during a summer research internship at the Very Large Array (VLA) in Socorro, New Mexico.

 Posts